Shout to the Top!

-"Shout to the Top!" is a song by the English band the Style Council which was their seventh single to be released.
-It was composed by lead singer Paul Weller, and was released in 1984.
+"Shout to the Top!" is a song by the English band the Style Council.
+It was their seventh single, was composed by lead singer Paul Weller, and was released in 1984.
 It appears on the Vision Quest soundtrack in the United States.

 The song also appears on the deluxe edition of Our Favourite Shop (1985), and features in the film Billy Elliot (2000) and on its soundtrack.
-Paintings representing the 1984 miners strike feature in the video.
+Paintings representing the 1984 miners' strike feature in the video.

 Compilation appearances

-As well as the song's single release, it has featured on various compilation albums released by The Style Council.
+As well as the song's single release, it has featured on various Style Council compilation albums.
 The song was included on The Singular Adventures of The Style Council, The Complete Adventures of The Style Council, and Greatest Hits.